 - planting native vegetation

-- releasing water to mimic natural river flows (environmental flows)
+- releasing water into rivers to mimic natural river flows (environmental flows)

 - making sure councils and land developers include techniques in new houses that capture and clean stormwater (water sensitive urban design)